Dhaka-18

-Dhaka-18 is a constituency represented in the Jatiya Sangsad (National Parliament) of Bangladesh.
+Dhaka-18 is a constituency represented in the Jatiya Sangsad (National Parliament) of Bangladesh since 2026 by SM Jahangir Hossain of the Bangladesh Nationalist Party.

 Boundaries

-The constituency encompasses Dhaka North City Corporation wards 1 and 17, and Dakshin Khan, Khilkhet, Turag, Uttara, and Uttar Khan thanas.
+The constituency encompasses Dhaka North City Corporation wards 1 and 17, and Bimanbandar, Dakshin Khan, Khilkhet, Turag, Uttara East, Uttara West and Uttar Khan thanas.

 History

 The constituency was created when, ahead of the 2008 general election, the Election Commission redrew constituency boundaries to reflect population changes revealed by the 2001 Bangladesh census.
 The 2008 redistricting added 7 new seats to the Dhaka metropolitan area, increasing the number of constituencies in the capital from 8 to 15.